 Over the years, smoking addiction symptoms have become more and more intense.

-- Besides the fact that I had a very poor circulation, which was manifested by cold hands and feet, my immunity was very low, increasing my risk of getting the flu.
-In this case, the recovery process was much more difficult to overcome.
+- Besides having poor circulation, manifested by cold hands and feet, my immunity was deficient, increasing my risk of getting the flu.
+In this case, the recovery process was much more challenging to overcome.

-- My color skin became faded without brightness, and my sense of taste and smell decreased.
+- My skin color faded without brightness, and my sense of taste and smell decreased.

-- Because the Nicotine is a stimulant that affects the brain, my sleep had become very restless, being able to sleep during the night, in a total only 3-4 hours.
+- Because nicotine is a stimulant that affects the brain, my sleep had become very restless, being able to sleep during the night for a total of only 3-4 hours.

-When my health was getting worse, I had made the decision to rehabilitate it, and I quit smoking again.
+When my health was getting worse, I decided to rehabilitate it, and I quit smoking again.

 I had tried the electronic cigarette for two days, but the fact that the inhalation of the vapor gave me unbearable pain in my chest, more like a burn, I preferred to give it up.

 So, in both cases, I was very determined to quit smoking in the “cold turkey” method.
-This is a direct method that involves the elimination of a full stop nicotine, without smoking any cigarettes.
+This is a direct method that involves the elimination of a full stop of nicotine without smoking any cigarettes.

-In the second case in quitting smoking, my physical and mental support were yoga postures, meditation, and breathing techniques.
+In the second case, quitting smoking, my physical and mental support were yoga postures, meditation, and breathing techniques.

-Practicing this discipline has helped me to stay smoke-free for 6 years, without any intention or desire to return to the addiction.
+Practicing this discipline has helped me to stay smoke-free for six years without any intention or desire to return to the addiction.

 If you want, you can!
 Anybody can kick the addiction!